 Interfering with their users’ headphones was no mere hiccup.
 Headphones are one of the few gadgets that can rival Apple’s lineup for raw affection, and suddenly the two were at war.
 Apple’s explanations for their decision — more space for cameras and batteries, improved water resistance — were fair enough, but also felt a little forced.

 This is because they were.
-The death of the headphone jack wasn’t about engineering tradeoffs but was instead the flip side of the consumer narrative we discussed earlier.
+The death of the headphone jack wasn’t really about engineering tradeoffs.
+It was instead a natural consequence of the consumer narrative we discussed earlier.
 Because with every customer seduced into Apple fandom and every wildly successful product launch, their internal story was gaining momentum:

 “We know what the future looks like, and we’re going to take you there.”